Natejoestev/ScrapMechanicTools-Modding-Help/docs/Tutorials/custom_colored_particles.md

 ---

 ### Custom Colored Particles with Lua
-Writen by Natejoestev, you can find me in the Guild or<br></br>
+Written by Natejoestev, you can find me in the Guild or<br></br>
 Scrap Mechanic Maps on discord.<br></br>

-This tutorial will show you how to make a custom particle that can be colored with the [effect class](https://scrapmechanictools.com/lua/Game-Script-Environment/Userdata/Effect)
+This tutorial will show you how to make a custom particle that can be colored with the [effect class](https://scrapmechanictools.com/lua/Game-Script-Environment/Userdata/Effect).

-it will replace the transparency of the particle diff texture, with the given color.
+It will replace the transparency of the particle dif texture with the given color.

 The smoke effects had helped me a lot while searching for examples.<br></br>
 Always look at the game files kids.

-> Note: that this tutorial assumes that you already know some things about <br></br>
+> Note that this tutorial assumes that you already know some things about <br></br>
 modding SM and the particle system.

 ### Table of Contents